kristynrb/WDI-Folder-Script/README.md

 ![Image of subfolders](img/subfolders.png)
 <br>
  Note: You can change the names of these subfolders (or remove them), by changing the names inside the array at the beginning of the script.

+### Updated in February 2017:
+- Added license information for the repository (LICENSE.txt file and license information in README.md file).
+- double digit days and weeks for easier sorting.
+- final project folder.